HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 ```

 The generated validation set for patch swapping is saved in `./pretrain_valid/patchswap`.
-Then we use `SelfSupPatchSwap` to pretrain a 3D UNet, run the following command:
+Then we use `PatchSwapping` to pretrain a 3D UNet, run the following command:

 ```bash
 pymic_train config/luna_pretrain/unet3d_patchswap.cfg